Type Ia supernova Hubble diagram with near-infrared and optical observations: Results

-The scatter around the loci is 0.10--0.12 mag.
-This is slightly larger that the intrinsic scatter of $V-J$ and $V-H$ estimated by \cite{2014ApJ...789...32B}.
-However, we note that part of the scatter of the $V-$NIR colors in our analysis is not statistical.
+The derived intrinsic scatter of $\sigma_\mathrm{intr}\simeq0.09-0.11$ mag is comparable to that reported by \cite{2014ApJ...789...32B}, even tough we used one mean value of $R_{(V-X)}$, while \cite{2014ApJ...789...32B} derived individual values for each SN.
+We note also that part of the scatter of the $V-$NIR colors is not statistical.
 A closer examination of the data shows that most SNe are either bluer or redder than the mean loci at all epochs.
-This behavior is likely to be the result of several factors.
-Using an average $R_{(V-X)}$ value instead of individual ones, systematic photometry calibration errors and intrinsic color scatter can all cause systematic offset of the color curves.
-The fact that four SNe from the low-reddened sample had systematically too blue colors clearly demonstrate this point.
-We note however that the offsets of SNe 2006le and 2006lf are too big to be explained by a different extinction law.
+This behavior may be related to the use of average $R_{(V-X)}$, but it may also result from other sources such as systematic differences in photometry and intrinsic color scatter.
+The fact that four SNe from the low-reddened sample had systematically too blue colors demonstrates this point.
+We note, however, that the offsets of SNe 2006le and 2006lf are too big to be explained by a different extinction law.